‘We can’t do anything:’ Ukrainian pilots plead for F-16s as they struggle to contain Russian aviation | KRDO

 ‘We can’t do anything:’ Ukrainian pilots plead for F-16s as they struggle to contain Russian aviation

-By Vasco Cotovio, Frederik Pleitgen, William Bonnett and Daria Martina Tarasova, CNN
+By Vasco Cotovio, Frederik Pleitgen, William Bonnett and Daria Markina Tarasova, CNN

 Southern Ukraine (CNN) — Two Ukrainian jets roar just above the trees, flying in formation as they make their way towards the front lines of Ukraine’s counteroffensive.